void-linux/void-packages/CONTRIBUTING.md

 For this guide, we assume you have basic knowledge about [git](http://git-scm.org) and a [GitHub Account](http://github.com)

+Please note that we do not accept any packages containing non-release versions such as specific git- or svn-revisions anymore.

 #### Creating a new template

 templates must be placed in `void-packages/srcpkgs/<pkgname>/template` where `pkgname` is the same as the pkgname variable in the template.